 To this end, suppose we have a sequence of Cauchy sequences and a Cauchy sequence (all in the above fixed-modulus sense) such that the sequence of real numbers converges to the real number in the usual sense.
 We want to show that this convergence also happens in the Cauchy real numbers object.
 To this end, define a new sequence of Cauchy sequences by setting if and otherwise.
 To show that is Cauchy, the only nontrivial case is to show that if ; but since converges to with fixed modulus, we have and the triangle inequality is our friend.

 It is also evident that converges to , i.e. .
 Thus it will suffice to show that converges to in the Cauchy real numbers object.
 Let ; then and converges twice as fast, i.e. .
 We claim that is pointwise-eventually-constant convergent to .
 To see this, by the ordinary convergence of to , for each there exists an such that implies , and hence by the triangle inequality .
 Thus, by definition of , we have for all , which is to say that is eventually constant at .

 Finally, since converges to in the object of Cauchy sequences, the image sequence in the object of Cauchy real numbers (the quotient by equivalence of Cauchy sequences) must also converge to there.
 Since and , this is what we wanted.

 Peter Johnstone, Topos Theory , Academic Press New York 1977.
 (Dover reprint 2014; exercise 0.10, p.21)

-Generalizations of the construction of the topological topos occur in the following two papers:
+Generalizations of its construction occur in the following two papers: